Chocolate fondant is my all-time favorite dessert – comforting, rich, and gooey with an irresistible molten chocolate center.

 - In a small bowl, whisk together eggs, egg yolks and sugar until well combined.
 Add the egg mixture to the chocolate mixture and mix until combined.
 Add vanilla, salt, and flour and fold just until smooth.

 - Divide batter into ramekins and bake for 9-12 minutes, until a thin crust has developed on top of the cake and the center jiggles slightly when gently shaken.
 If you want to loosen cakes from the ramekins, immediately run a thin knife around the edges and invert onto serving plates.
 Let the ramekins sit for a few seconds, then gently lift them off.
-Dust with powdered sugar or cocoa powder and serve immediately.
-Serve with whipped cream or ice cream if you like.
+Serve immediately.
+Dust with powdered sugar or cocoa powder or serve with whipped cream or ice cream if you like.